-Old, unsafe, hidden behind walls knob and tube wiring was discovered by a home inspection.
-The buyer avoided a $30,000 repair bill.
+Sometimes Tales from the Trenches shows narrowly avoided real estate disasters, and this is one of them.
+Old, unsafe knob and tube wiring was discovered by a home inspection.
+The buyer avoided a $30,000 repair bill!

 “I don’t need no stinkin’ inspection!”
 Effectively, that’s what a lot of buyers say when they fail to get a home inspection.
 It is wrong, wrong, completely wrong.
-Home inspections have gone from an oddity, hardly ever done, to an essential tool in every investor’s toolbox.
+Home inspections have gone from an oddity, hardly ever done, to an essential tool in every home-buyer and investor’s toolbox.
 This is the first part of a two-part series on home inspections.
 Part one gives us graphic examples of how a home inspection can help.
-Part two will deal with how to pick a home inspector, home inspection contract schedules and dealing with those inspector-revealed surprises.

 Knob And Tube?

 This Tale comes from an e-mail that was so descriptive I am reprinting it here.
 To help understand the e-mail, please note that ‘knob and tube’ is an out-dated and now forbidden way to wire a house.
 Wikipedia says, “It consisted of single-insulated copper conductors run within wall or ceiling cavities, passing through joist and stud drill-holes via protective porcelain insulating tubes, and supported along their length on nailed-down porcelain knob insulators”.
 Google ‘knob and tube’ for more info and especially pictures of fires caused by knob and tube wiring.